Modern Careers Micro Credentialing

 Think of an accountant who previously did their BA, perhaps started a cadetship and took on their CPA/CA through night study, and gradually moved up through the ladder to Senior Accountant, Manager and Partner within their firm.

 The main skills they had to take on were people management and business development skills, with some minor continuous development of their technical accounting skills.
+In traditional career pathways, capability gaps were often absorbed by the system—through team support, management oversight, or time to develop.
+In more fluid career models, these gaps are more visible and carry direct performance and reputational consequences.
+This changes both the urgency and ownership of development.

 Now, in the new economy, if this person qualifies as an accountant, but decides to go and do a stint in a corporate accounting setting, then branch out and work with a few ongoing SME clients, and pick up projects with larger corporates throughout the year… all of a sudden they need much stronger project management, stakeholder management, and commercial skills.